ClausPolanka/github-pr-factory/README.md

   -h, --help  Show this message and exit

 Commands:
-  open   Opens pull requests of the candidate.
-If any option is not passed close  Close pull requests of the candidate.
-If any option is not passed
+  open   pull requests.
+App prompts for options if not passed close  pull requests.
+App prompts for options if not passed
 </pre>

 ### github-pr-factory open usage